bb2qqq/pythonstudy/tech_lab/bash_mania/magico_mio.md

 	# Synchronize file from local to remote
 rsync -chavzP --stats /path/to/copy user@host.remoted.from:/path/to/local/storage

+        # Sync from all content from one directory from to another directory with different name
+rsync -r /origin/*  /target/

 	# Unzip file with size greater than 4G
 jar xf huge_file.zip